Like to stay updated on what is happening at the Dogs' Homes?

 Volunteers assist us with dog walking at our four homes.

-In order to volunteer, you must attend an information session and then complete an on-site induction.
+In order to volunteer, you must first attend an information session and then complete an on-site induction.
 These sessions are held at each home as Volunteers are required, and are advertised on this website and on our social media when they are coming up.

 It takes time to train volunteers, so we ask for a minimum time commitment from every volunteer: walking for a minimum of 3-4 hours weekly or fortnightly for at least six months

 Dog walking volunteers must be able to: